jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   * What is Randi's opinion about "getting more women in open-source?"  ~40:00
   * What is Randi saying that is the wrong focus? ~49:00
   * Linux, Ubuntu and Fedora, have regular release cycles and then long term support, what kind of release cycles does FreeBSD have?  ~50:25
-  * Would you like to try/use FreeBSD or PC-BSD?
+  * Would you try/use FreeBSD or PC-BSD?

 ### Lab